-CHAI's assessment of the CCE market revealed a number of key barriers preventing the development of optimal products and their uptake in-country:
+Historically, there were a number of key barriers preventing the development of optimal products and their uptake in-country:

 In 2013, the suppliers offering Grade A refrigerators were small companies with minimal market footprints and with significant challenges to growing their market share.
 These challenges were mainly due to the lack of in-country brand awareness, networks, and relationships that were key to achieving sales.
 Building this kind of foothold in-country would be a gradual process would require significant, long-term and investment of resources by these small companies.
 Therefore, to deliver rapid impact, it would be insufficient to rely solely on these suppliers.
 There was an immediate need for the larger, dominant companies with greater foothold and sales in-country to also offer Grade A products.